metareflection/www-research/collapsing/index.md

 semantics -- a Python interpreter may dynamically load performance instrumentation for certain functions mid-flight.

-We propose a way out.
-Via staged programming and specialization, we can *collapse* this tower into one program, operating under one semantics.
+There *is* a way out.
+Via staged programming and specialization, we propose to *collapse* this tower into one program, operating under one semantics, which can be analyzed with classic tools.

 Our goals are twofold: